SFWA’s Nebula Awards Weekend

 During the registration process, members of the Nebula Awards Weekend have the opportunity to obtain information regarding contracting with professional photographer Richard Man to have publicity head-shots taken.
 For $130 per person, Mr. Man will shoot 15-20 images and within seven days provide seven to ten (7-10) images from which you can select three finalists.
 Mr. Man will photo retouch your three selections.
 These will be delivered to you in high resolution format along with the other images in lower resolution.
 Payment must be made, during the weekend, directly to Mr. Man by either check or credit card.

 The Nebula Awards Weekend is hosted by co-chairs Cindy Scott and Karen Dawn Plaskon.
-Their Committee includes Eleanor Farrell, David Gallaher, Glenn Glazer, Sarah Goodman, Gigi Gridley, Deirdre Saoirse Moen, Madeleine Robins, Chuck Serface, Chuck Shimada, Randy Smith, Aaron Spielman, Jacob Weisman, Rina Weisman and Carl Zwanzig.
+Their Committee includes Eleanor Farrell, David Gallaher, Glenn Glazer, Sarah Goodman, Deirdre Saoirse Moen, Madeleine Robins, Chuck Serface, Chuck Shimada, Randy Smith, Aaron Spielman, Jacob Weisman, Rina Weisman, Linda Wenzelburger, and Carl Zwanzig.